bcgov/namex/solr/docs/operations_manual.md

 ### 1.1 What is Solr

-[Apache Solr](http://lucene.apache.org/solr) is the database and search system.
+[Apache Solr](http://lucene.apache.org/solr) is a database and search system.
 Solr is configured with one or more _cores_, each of which is a searchable database.
 For the NAMEX application we have three cores, one each for name history, possible name conflicts, and possible trademark conflicts.
 The search system uses a collection of _synonyms_ to disallow the use of similar legal entity names.
 For example, _bistro_ and _restaurant_ are synonyms, so if _Bob's